The-going/evlproject/content/pipeline/porting/devnotes.md

 interrupt disable flag would defeat it.

-As those lines are written, all `stop_machine()` use cases must also exclude any head stage activity (e.g. ftrace live patching the kernel code for installing tracepoints), or happen before any such activity can ever take place (e.g. KPTI boot mappings).
+As those lines are written, all `stop_machine()` use cases must also exclude any oob stage activity (e.g. ftrace live patching the kernel code for installing tracepoints), or happen before any such activity can ever take place (e.g. KPTI boot mappings).
 Dovetail makes a basic assumption that `stop_machine()` could not get in the way of